 Tip: If you know the name of the journal you are looking for you can click on the Journal Search tab in Omni to search by title.

-A collection of peer-reviewed electronic journals in the arts, humanities, fine arts, social sciences and mathematics.
+Project MUSE: A collection of peer-reviewed electronic journals in the arts, humanities, fine arts, social sciences, and mathematics.

-Use the Google search engine to locate articles from a wide variety of academic publishers, professional societies, as well as scholarly articles published on the "open" web.
+Google Scholar: Use the Google Scholar to locate articles from a wide variety of academic publishers, professional societies, as well as scholarly articles published on the "open" web.